CSCfi/metadata-submitter/docs/index.rst

 Metadata Submission service to handle submissions of metadata, either as JSON, XML files or via form submissions via the Single Page Application frontend.

-Metadata Submitter is divided intro :ref:`backend` and :ref:`frontend`, both of them coming together in a Single Page Application that aims to streamline  working with metadata and providing a submission process through which researchers can submit and publish metadata.

 The application's intended use is with `NeIC SDA (Sensitive Data Archive) <https://neic-sda.readthedocs.io/>`_ stand-alone version, and it consists out of the box includes the `ENA (European Nucleotide Archive) <https://ena-docs.readthedocs.io>`_ metadata model, model which is used also by the  `European Genome-phenome Archive (EGA) <https://ega-archive.org/>`_.